 There are also endless ways to eat your casserole.
 If it’s a cold day, you can pair it with comforting mashed potato, crispy roast potatoes, or some warm crusty bread.

-Alternatively, for something a bit lighter, serve it with salad, top with poached eggs, or stuff it into some pitta bread or tortillas.
+Alternatively, for something a little lighter, serve it with salad, top with poached eggs, or stuff it into some pitta bread or tortillas.
 You could even chop the sausages up and use the casserole as a pasta sauce!

 Why not try our very own sausage and bean casserole recipe?